 Our vision is based upon optimism, but also the challenge, set out in the Kavli Declaration , which calls for a transformation to more resource efficient agricultural systems.
 Transformational thinking will require open-mindedness, rigor, and a commitment to participation by all those engaged in agriculture.
 The IPPC works internationally to help realize this vision.

-We advance this mission through each of our four core initiatives:
+We advance this mission through each of our core program initiatives:

 A number of legacy projects established strong foundations and relationships for our current work, and remain important components of our identity.
 These include: